JanSharp/quick-adjustable-inserters/readme.md

 -- Allows for creating any mixture of white and blacklists as desired.

 qai.exclude("") -- Exclude every inserter.

-qai.include(qai.to_plain_pattern("inserter")) -- Include specifically just the vanilla yellow inserter.
+-- Include specifically just the vanilla yellow inserter.
 -- Be mindful of the fact that `-` is a special character in Lua patterns.
--- `to_plain_pattern` escapes the `-`s but when writing patterns use `%-` to matcha against literal `-`. qai.include("long") -- Include all inserters which contain the word "long" - case sensitive!
+-- `to_plain_pattern` escapes the `-`s but when writing patterns manually, -- use `%-` to matcha against literal `-`. qai.include(qai.to_plain_pattern("inserter"))

--- If case insensitivity is desired, one could do this: qai.include("[Ll][Oo][Nn][Gg]")
--- though at that point it likely makes sense to write a function that takes a string and generate the case -- insensitive version of it.
+-- Include all inserters which contain the word "long", case insensitive -- due to the `true`, and "long" being all lower case itself. qai.include("long", true)
 ```

-### Remote
+## Remote

 The mod provides a stupidly tiny remote interface called `"qai"`.
 It's documentation is done through annotations so take a look at the end of the `control.lua` file, or unpack the mod and use intellisense if you're using LuaLS and FMTK.